RedLanternTech/CISSPNotes/Domain1Notes.md

 Liability - who is responsible for damage

-Least Privlige-only enough permissions to perform their job
+Least Privilege-only enough permissions to perform their job

 Need to know-Even though someone has clearance, they do not get access to all items at that level